Humboldt Penguin vs Little Blue Penguin

 Do Humboldt Penguins and Little Blue Penguins live in the same area?

-Humboldt Penguins are found in Peru, Chile.
-Little Blue Penguins are found in New Zealand, Southern Australia.
+No, their ranges do not overlap.
+Humboldt Penguins are found in Peru, Chile, while Little Blue Penguins live in New Zealand, Southern Australia.
+This geographic separation means they face different environmental pressures and predator communities.